 provider might suggest an easily digested hypoallergenic formula.

 What can I do to prevent food allergy in my child?

-For many years, it was recommended to delay giving a child certain highly allergenic
+For many years, it was advised to delay giving a child certain highly allergenic foods

-foods until after age 1 year.
+until after they were 1 year old.
 But new research shows that for babies at high risk

 of developing peanut allergy, giving them peanuts between 4 to 6 months can greatly

 Babies are considered "high risk" if they have moderate to severe eczema or egg allergy.